Skeeve/yazi-crosscompile/README.md

 To change the SDK (OWNSDK) or the minimal Version (MINMAC) for the macOS builds, you have to change the build variables in `crosscompile/docker-compose.yaml`.

+## Build for Raspberry Pi 3b

+I also have a Raspberry Pi 3b running LibreElec.
+I noticed that it seems to run the QNAP version well, so I simply copied the files from ts431 for pi3b.
+It's not really required this way, but should I ever notice that there are better compile options for the 3b, I can change it without affecting ts431.

+`crosscompile/pi3b/build.sh`

+When finished, you should have a directory `crosscompile/build/pi3b` containing both, `ya` and `yazi`.